ericPantarotto/react_completeGuide/_notes/notes.md

 The style prop does not take a string. as in *HTML*

 One advantage of this inline styling approach is of course that these styles here really only affect the JSX element on which you add them.

+### Dynamic & Conditional Inline Styles

+The disadvantage with inline styling still is that you often end up with a lot of duplication and that all your CSS code goes into the JSX code, which also isn't ideal.
 <!---
 [comment]: it works with text, you can rename it how you want